-- 26.A.1.i.
+- 26.A.1.h.
+The Administrative Authority and supervisors shall work with employees to grant the use of accrued paid time off throughout the year to avoid the loss of accrued paid time off by employees under their supervision.
+Employees shall monitor their accrued PTO throughout the year to avoid losing hours that extend beyond the maximum annual accrual at the end of the year. - 26.A.1.i.
 Each February 1, the accrued paid time off and extended sick leave balances of each employee shall never exceed the maximum amount permitted under this rule. - 26.A.1.j.
 Forfeiture of accrued paid time off as a disciplinary action is prohibited. - 26.A.1.k.
 Requiring an employee to have a specified leave balance is prohibited except as specified in these rules. - 26.A.1.I.
 Through error, an employee may accrue more leave than is due.
 When the error is detected (regardless of where or how the error was made), any excess leave shall be removed from the employee's PTO and/or ESL balances.
 If an existing leave balance is insufficient to reduce the entire number of hours owed, the balance shall be reduced in amounts over a period of time to be determined by the Division of Human Resources and the Administrative Authority in consultation with the affected employee.